 Don't skimp on kitchen lighting - it's the room that makes a house a home, after all.
 Downlights under your wall cabinets are incredibly useful for food prep in the evenings, while floor-level lighting in a spacious kitchen is the epitome of contemporary cool.
 Make sure your cooking space is well-lit, and if you have a breakfast bar or dining table and chairs in your kitchen, consider how you're going to light those areas.
 Anything too bright or low-hanging won't make for relaxed meal times, but you don't want the space to feel too dark and dingy, either.

-LED lights are a little pricier than standard halogen lights, but they’re more energy-efficient, and will last far longer.
-The average halogen light lasts for 3,00o hours – while LED lights can go on for up to 40,000 hours.
+LED lights are a little pricier than standard halogen lights, but they're more energy-efficient, and will last far longer.
+The average halogen light lasts for 3,000 hours - while LED lights can go on for up to 40,000 hours.
 Plus, LEDs are the eco-friendly choice.
-There’s no contest really, is there?
+There's no contest really, is there?

-Get your colours right
+Getting your colours right

 Think about the colour scheme you have or are planning for your kitchen, and match the lights accordingly.
-With LED bulbs, you can often choose between ‘warm white’ and ‘cool white’.
-In most spaces, and particularly in small kitchens, you’ll probably want a warmer light, as it’s softer and more welcoming.
-The colour of your cabinet doors is another important factor to consider – a chic dark grey like Graphite works beautifully when paired with slightly warm-toned lighting.
+With LED bulbs, you can often choose between 'warm white' and 'cool white'.
+In most spaces, and particularly in small kitchens, you'll probably want a warmer light, as it's softer and more welcoming.
+The colour of your cabinet doors is another important factor to consider - a chic dark grey like Super Matt Graphite works beautifully when paired with slightly warm-toned lighting.
 If you love a fresh, modern, minimalist, look, pair High Gloss White doors with cool-toned lighting.